 The alarm rings at 4:58 am.
 Before you swing your legs off the bed, your body is already telling you something important β€” and it is not β€œyou are ready to deadlift.”

 At 5am, your core body temperature sits near its circadian nadir.
 Your intervertebral discs have spent the night reabsorbing fluid and are now under their highest internal pressure of the day.
 Your muscles are cold, your nervous system is still transitioning from sleep, and your melatonin, while declining, has not fully cleared.
 None of this means 5am training is a bad idea.
 It means that 5am training has a distinct biology that demands a different approach than an afternoon session.

-This is not the page that tells you the β€œ5am club” will transform your life.
+This page is not the one that tells you the β€œ5am club” will transform your life.
 The evidence does not support that claim.

 What the evidence does support is that consistent exercise β€” at any stable time that works with your biology β€” produces meaningful health adaptations.
 For some people, 5am is genuinely that time.
 For others, forcing it creates a chronic misalignment that makes training harder, not easier, and increases injury risk.
 Understanding the biology lets you decide which category you fall into, and how to train safely if 5am is truly your window.
+The goal of this page is simple: give you the actual science behind the 5am training window β€” the risks, the real advantages, and the practical protocols that make early morning exercise sustainable and safe.
+You will finish this guide knowing why the warm-up is longer than at any other time of day, why heavy barbell work is specifically risky in the first hour after waking, and how to build a night-before ritual that makes 5am feel automatic rather than brutal.

 The Circadian Reality of a 5am Body